leiyangleon/Geogrid/README.md

        obj.geogrid() or obj.runGeogrid()

-where "obj.geogrid()" is for radar data, and "obj.runGeogrid()" for optical data.
+where "obj.geogrid()" is for radar-coordinate imagery, and "obj.runGeogrid()" for Cartesian-coordinate imagery.